eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-01-30-empty-asset-selector-validator/README.md

   `https://w3id.org/edc/v0.0.1/ns/ContractDefinition` type.
 This validator should replace the one provided by default by the contract definitions api.
-- The registration of the new `JsonObjectValidator` should be conditioned to setting the connector configuration `tx.edc.validator.contractdefinitions.blockemptyassetselector=true`
+- The registration of the new `JsonObjectValidator` should be conditioned to setting the connector configuration `tx.edc.validator.contractdefinitions.block-empty-assets-selector=true`
-- Implement the new `JsonObjectValidator` which should behave similarly to the existing `ContractDefinitionValidator` except it should fail the validation in case the creation/update of a contract definition introduces an empty `assetSelector` properties.
+- Implement the new `JsonObjectValidator` which should behave similarly to the existing `ContractDefinitionValidator` except it should fail the validation in case the creation/update of a contract definition introduces an empty `assetSelector` properties and the mentioned new toggle is enabled.